 How does the lottery work?

-If the number of applicants exceeds capacity, Atlas will enroll students randomly, with a preference for eligible new students given in the following order:
+If the number of applicants for either lottery exceeds capacity, Atlas will enroll students randomly, with preference for eligible new students given in the following order:

 - Siblings of students currently enrolled as of the lottery date

-- Students who qualify for free and reduced lunch
+- Students who qualify for free and reduced lunch, and

 - Other student applicants